IIIA-ML/alk/README.md

 - Plotted figures and exported LaTeX tables are saved in `~/Dev/alk/figures`,
 - Log files are saved in `~/Dev/alk/logs`.

+For help on a script's command-line arguments, run the script with the `--help` option.
 Plots are saved only when a valid output file format is passed as an argument to the `alk.run.fig` script, e.g. `-f png`.
 If a file format is not given, the plot is displayed as a figure.
-For help on a script's command-line arguments, run the script with the `--help` option.
+Plot functions are highly parametric, see related function signature for further plotting options.

 ### Insights Experiments